 Stench of sewage and tallow fat

-And as Charles approached the town hall, his nose would have reminded him that St Albans did not yet have mains sewage.
+As Charles approached the town hall, his nose would have reminded him that St Albans still lacked mains sewerage.
 The effluent from the slums of nearby French Row and Gentle’s Yard (now Christopher Place) either drained into cess pits beneath the property (often contaminating the sub-soil) or was stored outside in readiness for collection by the night soil carts.
 Adding to the malodorous stench (particularly in the summer) was Edward Sutton Wiles’ business as a “tallow chandler and melter” in French Row .

 “Sir, amongst all the nuisances in this town, the Candle Factory, situated at the corner of Verulam Street [now Verulam Road], is one of the worst.
 In all towns where sanitary laws are enforced, a factory of this kind would have been removed long before, and so it ought here.
 There are few mornings one can walk along the High Street without being annoyed with the awful smell of melting fat, which to most tastes is very disagreeable.
 I was walking along the Verulam Road and High Street towards London Road last Saturday morning and the stench was worse than ever.”
 Source: Herts Advertiser, 5 January 1868, p.8.
 Note: the operation moved in the 1890s

 Doubtless Charles steered a course well away from French Row.
 Not only were the houses there little more than slums, but they housed some of the poorest people in the town – the sort described by Charles Booth in his map of poverty in London as vicious or semi-criminal.

 By the late 1830s, slum tenements housing more than 10 families filled the former innyard of the Christopher public house.
 In 1838 the council was asked to resolve the ‘nuisance’ arising from the overcrowded state of the Christopher, which then housed 10 families, mainly paupers, eight of whom were suffering typhus fever.
-It reopened as a beerhouse in 1840, and the landlord Neptune Smith subsequently found himself accused of running a brothel in a newspaper report published on December 7 1861.
+It reopened as a beerhouse in 1840, and the landlord Neptune Smith subsequently found himself accused of running a brothel as the Herts Advertiser reported on December 7 1861.